Updated November 19. 2025; December 6, 2025, Feb.3/26

 On the other hand, I even have to pay attention when I hug someone, lest I squeeze too hard in my enthusiasm.
 Yes, I know.
 People who aren’t clumsy are careful without having to think about it.
 Lucky them.

-There are still more acts of clumsiness in a day, 3 to 5, than I think I can achieve, which is zero most days.
+My acts of clumsiness in a day, 3 to 7, are still more than I think I can achieve, which is zero most days, for now.
 That’s because I’m still getting over my disbelief at how every movement is clumsy if I don’t pay close attention to where I start, where I’m going, and the space between me and objects on the way.
 But I’ll get there.

 How do I know?
 I keep getting better with practice.